METRN Protein, Mouse, Recombinant (Fc Tag) Product Information

 The recombinant mouse METRN/Fc comprises 526 amino acids and has a predicted molecular mass of 58.4 kDa.
 The apparent molecular mass of the protein is approximately 57 kDa in SDS-PAGE under reducing conditions due to glycosylation.

 Meteorin is a novel secreted protein that is expressed in undifferentiated neural progenitors and in the astrocyte lineage, including radial glia.
-Meteorin is highly expressed in astrocytes of the brain and the retina during late embryonic and postnatal stages of development.
+It plays important roles in the differentiation of glial cells and also in axonal network formation during neurogenesis.
 Meteorin selectively promoted astrocyte formation from mouse cerebrocortical neurospheres in differentiation culture, whereas it induced cerebellar astrocytes to become radial glia.
 Meteorin also induced axonal extension in small and intermediate neurons of sensory ganglia by activating nearby satellite glia.